Elvis Presley: The "Presley pictures"

-In the first half of the decade, three of Presley's soundtrack albums were ranked number one on the pop charts, and a few of his most popular songs came from his films, such as "Can't Help Falling in Love" (1961) and "Return to Sender" (1962). ("Viva Las Vegas", the title track to the 1964 film, was a minor hit as a B-side, and became truly popular only later).
-But, as with artistic merit, the commercial returns steadily diminished.
-During a five-year span—1964 through 1968—Presley had only one top-ten hit: "Crying in the Chapel" (1965), a gospel number recorded back in 1960.
-As for non-film albums, between the June 1962 release of Pot Luck and the November 1968 release of the soundtrack to the television special that signaled his comeback, only one LP of new material by Presley was issued: the gospel album How Great Thou Art (1967).
+In the first half of the decade, three of Presley's soundtrack albums were ranked number one on the pop charts, and a few of his most popular songs came from his films, such as "Can't Help Falling in Love" (1961) and "Return to Sender" (1962).
+From 1964 to 1968, Presley had one top-ten hit: "Crying in the Chapel" (1965), a gospel number recorded in 1960.
+As for non-film albums, between the June 1962 release of Pot Luck and the November 1968 release of the soundtrack to the television special that signaled his comeback, one LP of new material by Presley was issued: the gospel album How Great Thou Art (1967).
 It won him his first Grammy Award, for Best Sacred Performance.
 As Marsh described, Presley was "arguably the greatest white gospel singer of his time [and] really the last rock & roll artist to make gospel as vital a component of his musical personality as his secular songs".

 Shortly before Christmas 1966, more than seven years since they first met, Presley proposed to Priscilla Beaulieu.
 They were married on May 1, 1967, in a brief ceremony in their suite at the Aladdin Hotel in Las Vegas.
-The flow of formulaic films and assembly-line soundtracks rolled on.
-It was not until October 1967, when the Clambake soundtrack LP registered record low sales for a new Presley album, that RCA executives recognized a problem.
-"By then, of course, the damage had been done", as historians Connie Kirchberg and Marc Hendrickx put it.
-"Elvis was viewed as a joke by serious music lovers and a has-been to all but his most loyal fans."